8Ginette8/gbif.range/README.md

   - `read_ecoreg()`: download and read available ecoregion files from different available URL sources.
 See also associated calls `ecoreg_list`, `get_ecoreg()` and `check_and_get_ecoreg()`.

-  - `get_status()`: generates, based on a given species name, its IUCN red list status and a list of all scientific names (accepted, synonyms) found in the GBIF backbone taxonomy.
-Children and related doubtful names not used to download the data may also be extracted.
+  - `get_status()`: Retrieves the accepted name, synonyms, infra-specific taxa (subspecies, varieties), and IUCN Red List status for a given species from the GBIF backbone taxonomy.
+  Designed to be used before get_gbif() to inspect the full taxon concept — including which keys will drive the occurrence download and which non-backbone entries (e.g. BOLD sequences) may appear in the output.

   - `obs_filter()`: `obs_filter()` accepts as input a `getGBIF` output (one or several species) and filter the observations according to a specific given grid resolution.
 It can retain one observation per grid pixel and/or remove observations from grid pixels that contain fewer than a specified number of records.